-Fundamental knowledge is needed about the functioning of ecosystems, how they are impacted and the possibilities to balance their use and preservation.
 Knowledge is also needed about how we relate to nature and its values, how this depends on social, economic, political and cultural conditions, and how these change over time.
 An integrated understanding of both parts provides a basis for well-balanced decisions about management and governance.

 Pollutants spread from various sources into the indoor and outdoor environments and can have impact negatively on humans and the environment.
 The long-term effects are difficult to predict and are also sometimes difficult to identify.

 These insights should be seen in relation to the type of knowledge that exists concerning environmental toxins and pollutants in society and the consequences that different actions may have.

 In order to be able to initiate measures at an early stage, methods are needed that can identify environmental pollutants at various stages, pathways of distribution and the effects that these pollutants have on humans and the environment.

 Additional development areas are different forms of control and technological solutions, to substitute the hazardous substances and improve the understanding of people’s attitudes to chemicals and their potential hazards.

 In this review panel, applications related to environmental pollutants within all research discipline(s) are reviewed.

 A safe and secured food supply is fundamental for sustainable development.
 In order to reach that a viable and well-functioning food system is needed, all the way from primary production to the consumer.
 To ensure this improved and developed knowledge within the area, and new approaches need to be identified.